-- Engage in rough, physical, or sexually provocative games, including horseplay. - Share a room with a child, young person, or vulnerable adult for example when on a touring trip. - Allow or engage in any form of inappropriate touching. - Allow children, young people, and vulnerable adults to use inappropriate language unchallenged. - Make sexually suggestive comments to a child, young people, and vulnerable adults, even in fun. - Reduce a child, young person, or vulnerable adult to tears as a form of control. - Allow allegations made by a child, young person, or vulnerable adult to go unchallenged, unrecorded, or not acted upon. - Do things of a personal nature for children, young people, and vulnerable adults, which they can do for themselves. - Invite or allow children, young people, and vulnerable adults to stay with you at your home unsupervised.
+- Engage in rough, physical or sexually provocative games, including horseplay - Share a room with a child, young person or vulnerable adult for example when on a touring trip. - Allow or engage in any form of inappropriate touching. - Allow children, young and vulnerable adults to use inappropriate language unchallenged. - Make sexually suggestive comments to a child, young people and vulnerable adults, even in jest. - Reduce children, young people or vulnerable adult to tears as a form of control. - Allow allegations made by a child, young person or vulnerable adult to go unchallenged, unrecorded or not acted upon. - Do things of a personal nature for children, young people and vulnerable adults which they can do for themselves. - Invite or allow children, young people and vulnerable adults to stay with you at your home unsupervised.